-- T. The runner fails to touch the intervening base or bases in regular or reverse order and the ball is returned to the infield and properly appealed.
-If the runner put out is the batter-runner at first base, or any other runner forced to advance because the batter became a batter-runner, this is a force out. - U. Intentionally contacts a fair ball that an infielder has missed. - V. They are an illegal player and are discovered while still on base. - W. Prior to a pitch (legal or illegal) to the next batter, the runner was discovered having used an illegal, altered or non-approved bat.
+- throws or carries the ball into dead-ball territory to prevent that runner, who has touched or advanced beyond a succeeding base, from returning to a missed base or a base left too soon. - U. The runner fails to touch the intervening base or bases in regular or reverse order and the ball is returned to the infield and properly appealed.
+If the runner put out is the batter-runner at first base, or any other runner forced to advance because the batter became a batter-runner, this is a force out. - V. Intentionally contacts a fair ball that an infielder has missed. - W. They are an illegal player and are discovered while still on base. - X. Prior to a pitch (legal or illegal) to the next batter, the runner was discovered having used an illegal, altered or non-approved bat.
 EXCEPTION: If the bat is a damaged bat (not altered or non-approved), the damage is presumed to have occurred when the ball was hit and the runner is not liable; however, the damaged bat is removed.
+EFFECT: Any runner not put out must return to the base occupied at the

 EFFECT: Any runner not put out must return to the base occupied at the time of the pitch.
 Any runners put out prior to discovery shall remain out.
 First offense: Team Warning; Subsequent Offense; Player Restricted to Dugout; Coach Ejected.
 For Altered and Non-Approved Bats, the Player and Coach are ejected on the first offense.